 This tutorial explores the various workflows to create complex void forms within Dynamo.
-The design intent was to create a diagrid structure, known as the ‘structural tubes’.
-These structural tubes are based on a NURBS surface which was generated from a loft between rotated ellipses.
+The original design intent was to create a diagrid structure, known as the ‘structural tubes’.
+These structural tubes are based on a NURBS surface which was generated by a loft between rotated ellipses.
 (For more about this methodology, refer Dynamo Structural diagrid tutorial).
 The void form, which allows the structural tubes to pass through the floors, is a simple offset of this base surface.

 The first problem in using Dynamo to generate this type of geometry is that Revit does not create closed NURBS curves.
-This is a well-known limitation of Revit.
+This problem is a well-known limitation of Revit.
 While Dynamo can create closed NURBS curves, if you want to generate Rhino geometry from it, generally you’ll need to break the closed curve into two pieces using the ‘Curve.ParameterSplit’ node.

-Within Dynamo, we can then build in functionality so that the form is actually a void instead of a solid.
-This is done with the ‘Element.SetParameterByName’ node.
-Once the void form is generated, the family can be loaded into the project and utilising the ‘Cut Geometry’ tool, the mass will cut the floor plates.
+Within Dynamo, we can then build in functionality so that the form is a void instead of a solid.
+This change is done with the ‘Element.SetParameterByName’ node.
+Once the void form is generated, the family can be loaded into the project and utilising the ‘Cut Geometry’ tool; the mass will cut the floor plates.

 Having experimented with different forms, it was discovered that this workflow was not always successful.
 It is unclear whether this failure was due to the Dynamo version being used (0.8 vs 0.8.2) or because of the geometric complexity of the void.
 Rhynamo was also explored as a possible solution.
 However, while the form was able to be imported into Dynamo, you were then left in the same scenario as above.
 There was no ability to use that form to cut the floor plates.